Post Overview: 10 Days in Japan Itinerary + Guide

 - This guide was crafted with first time visitors in mind.
 Make no mistake, Japan is quite different from the US.
 As such, there’s several things worth knowing in advance.
 In this guide, I cover all the essentials for first time visitors, including a quick itinerary and expense report.

-- The itinerary will cover Tokyo, Kyoto, Osaka and return to Tokyo.
+- The 10 day Japan itinerary will cover the cities of Tokyo, Kyoto and Osaka.

 For a complete list of things to know before your first visit, read: